AIOSINT/xkeystroke-ui/README.md

 ## Acknowledgements

 This project utilizes the [Aibolit scanner](https://github.com/gregzem/aibolit) for malware and virus scanning.
 The Aibolit scanner is developed by Greg Zemskov and is available for non-commercial use.
 We have built upon this tool to enhance our application's security features.

+## Contributing

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Submit a pull request with a detailed description of your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or support, please contact [your email].